Lurk/ac2023/readme.md

 Part one was fairly easy.
 Which had a healing effect for my ego after previous day failure.

 The main struggle in the second part was to get what I actually need to do.
 But I managed.

+## Day 14

+Part one is solved by splitting and sorting.